 The Fund has no officers or directors.
-The following table sets forth certain information regarding beneficial ownership of the Fund's General Shares and Shares as of January 31, 2020, as known by management.
+The following table sets forth certain information regarding beneficial ownership of the Fund's General Shares and Shares as of January 31, 2020 as known by management.
+No person is known by the Managing Owner to own beneficially more than 5% of the outstanding Shares of such class.